xamarin/xamarin-forms-samples/UserInterface/CollectionViewDemos/README.md

 ---
 name: CollectionView
 description: This sample demonstrates how to use the Xamarin.Forms CollectionView.
+For more information about this sample, see Xamarin.Forms CollectionView.
 topic: sample
 languages:
 - csharp